 - You should refrain from signing any release to the insurer until you have been advised by a lawyer.
 However, you can accept the insurer’s offer if you believe that the estimates provided by them are accurate.

 Although legally possible, insurance companies receive very few cases claiming for third-party compensation.
 As indicated above, this is primarily due to the complex procedures involved in filing the claim and its settlement.
 The entire process also has a long turnaround time that could make the settlement look daunting.
-However, if you decide to raise a claim for third-party two-wheeler insurance , you should ensure that you follow the steps above to benefit from it in the best possible manner.
+However, if you decide to raise a , you should ensure that you follow the steps above to benefit from it in the best possible manner.